 Video of the Day

-If we're consuming soda, burgers, french fries and sweets on the regular, our bodies will likely be in a state of what's called chronic inflammation.
-When this happens, our cortisol levels increase and remain high, which suppresses our immune system, according to Today's Dietitian.
-Swapping out some of these foods for anti-inflammatory options, like salmon and pistachios, can help reduce inflammation.
+If we're enjoying soda and fries on the regular, our bodies will likely be in a state of chronic inflammation.
+When this happens, our cortisol levels increase and remain high, which suppresses our immune system, per Today's Dietitian.
+Swapping these out for anti-inflammatory foods can help.

-And processed foods often contain high amounts of sodium, which doesn't spell good news for our immunity.
-Researchers found an association between getting an additional six grams of salt per day (which comes out to 2,400 milligrams of sodium) with pronounced immune deficiencies in humans, according to a March 2020 study in Science Translational Medicine.
-Eating a high-salt diet can impair neutrophils' ability to kill bacteria in the body, the research found.
+And processed foods often contain a lot of sodium, which doesn't spell good news for our immunity.
+Researchers found an association between a high-salt diet and immune deficiencies, per a March 2020 study in Science Translational Medicine.
+Eating too much salt can impair neutrophils' (white blood cells) ability to kill bacteria in the body.

-Lastly, what we put in our mouth eventually makes it way to our gut, and some foods can help or hurt the bacteria we have living there, according to a February 2019 study published in Gut.
-Foods like fiber, pre- and probiotics are beneficial for our gut while a high-fat diet may be harmful.
+Lastly, what we put in our mouth eventually makes its way to our gut, and some foods can help or hurt the bacteria we have living there, according to a February 2019 study in Gut.
+Foods like fiber, prebiotics and probiotics are good for our gut while a high-fat diet may be harmful.

-Now that we know some of the ways diet plays a role in helping keep us healthy, we're sharing five immune-boosting swaps for some common immune-busting foods.
+Now that we know some of the ways diet plays a role in helping keep us healthy, here are five immune-supporting swaps for some common immune-busting foods.

 1. Instead of Potato Chips, Try Popcorn

-Whole potatoes are actually good for you: They help boost our overall potassium and fiber intake, two nutrients we are not getting enough of according to the 2015-2020 Dietary Guidelines for Americans, a January 2020 study published in the British Journal of Nutrition found.
+Whole potatoes are actually good for you: They help increase our overall potassium and fiber intake, two nutrients we are not getting enough of.

 But potato chips, not so much.
 Potato chips are fried and they're missing the outer skin that contains the fiber.
-Popcorn is a much healthier snack that still delivers on crunch.
-It's a whole-grain for starters and a source of polyphenols.
-What's more, the popping process doesn't significantly degrade the antioxidant content in popcorn, and our bodies are able to absorb those antioxidants, according to a January 2019 study published in Antioxidants.
+Popcorn is a much more nutritious snack that still delivers on crunch.
+It's a whole grain and a source of polyphenols.
+And, the popping process doesn't significantly degrade the antioxidant content in popcorn, and our bodies are able to absorb those antioxidants, according to a January 2019 study in Antioxidants.

 When shopping for popcorn, look for bags of already popped popcorn or kernels that you can pop at home.
-Also, look for a simple ingredient list — popping corn, salt, butter and/or a high-quality oil like olive oil or avocado oil; avoid less healthy oils like palm oil.
+Also, look for a simple ingredient list: popping corn, salt, butter and/or a high-quality oil like olive oil or avocado oil — avoid less nutritious oils like palm oil.